 You have the right to:

-Tell us about any corrections you want to make to your record.
+- Include any corrections you want to make in your record.

-Who do I contact if I would like to know more or have any concerns
+Who do I contact if I would like to know more or have concerns?

-If you would like to know more about how we use your information or if you have concerns about it please speak with one of your hospice nurses or doctors or contact the St Luke’s Hospice Information Governance Team.
+If you would like to know more about how we use your information or if you have concerns about it please speak with one of your Hospice nurses or doctors or contact the St Luke’s Hospice Information Governance Team.